codepilotsf/ezpz-ui/src/routes/form/+page.md

 ```
 As we can see, we're expecting the `data` prop to contain a `form` object which we pass to the
 `superForm` function.
 This function returns an object with `$form`, `$errors`, and `$constraints` as
-stores.
-We can then use these stores to bind the form data to the input fields, display errors, and
+Svelte stores.
+We can then use these stores to bind the form data to values, display errors, and
 apply constraints.
 And that works just fine.
 But it's a bit verbose and repetitive.
-So let's see
+So let's see how
-how we can use the `Form` component to make this a bit easier.
+we can use the `Form` component to make this a bit simpler.

 #### `+page.svelte` (using the Form component)